Athletics at the 1996 Summer Olympics – Men's 1500 metres

 The men's 1500 metres was an event at the 1996 Summer Olympics in Atlanta, Georgia.
 There were 57 competitors from 37 nations.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
 The event took place between 29 July and 3 August.
-The event was won by Noureddine Morceli of Algeria, the nation's first championship in the men's 1500 metres.
+The event was won by 0.62 seconds by Noureddine Morceli of Algeria, the nation's first championship in the men's 1500 metres.
 Fermín Cacho of Spain was unable to repeat as gold medalist, but took silver to become the fourth man to win two medals in the event.

 Summary

 Algerian Noureddine Morceli had dominated the 1500 for five years, holding the world record and winning the previous three world championships.
 But Hicham El Guerrouj, from neighboring Morocco was the rising star, who had chased Morceli in the most recent world championships.
 This was expected to be the match race.
 While Morceli had led the semi-finals in close to Olympic record time, the final race was much slower and entirely strategic.
 Approaching the bell at the end of the third lap, Morceli had moved into the lead with El Guerrouj sprinting up to his shoulder.
 Morceli held him off with El Guerrouj having to cede position and move in behind Morceli squeezing in front of defending champion, master tactician Fermin Cacho who was perfectly positioned directly behind Morceli.
 Two strides later El Guerrouj tripped and fell.
 Morceli took off sprinting at the same moment the rest of the field had to evade El Guerrouj's body on the track.
 Cacho was forced to leap over the fallen El Guerrouj, almost stepping on him.
 Next in line Abdi Bile had to jump off the track to the infield.
 Morceli opened up 2 meters in the process, which he widened to 5 down the backstretch.
 Cacho and Bile held that gap onto the final straight.
 Bile faded while Cacho held on until he could see it was futile to catch Morceli, jogging in for silver.
 Stephen Kipkorir led two other Kenyan teammates around Bile to take bronze.
 After quickly staggering to his feet, El Guerrouj chased the field but shocked and disheartened, he was unable to catch anybody.